IPA vs RPA: What is the difference?05 May 2021

 RPA is growing exponentially in the business opportunities due to demands for automating high volume, repetitive and mundane digital tasks with software robots.
 RPA can be integrated with other modern technologies like AI, machine learning, and NLP to overcome its limitations.
 It enables RPA to automate complex tasks with different types of structure and unstructured or semi-structured documents.
 Thus, RPA has a great future scope.

 - What is IPA in automation?

-IPA is the collection of technologies that enables organizations to manage, automate and integrate processes involving unstructured, semi-structured and structured documents.
-IPA automates understanding, intaking and processing different forms of documents like texts, videos, and images.
+IPA is the collection of technologies that enable organizations to manage, automate and integrate processes involving unstructured, semi-structured, and structured documents.
+IPA automates understanding, intaking, and processing different forms of documents like texts, videos, and images.
 In automation, IPA is used to carry out a considerable volume of repetitive tasks while improving automation and accuracy over time.

 - Does RPA use Machine Learning?

 Machine learning is the method of analyzing data and improving computer analytical algorithms through the use of data and experience.
 RPA carries out typical repetitive tasks through programmed structure but is not capable of improving itself through experiences.
 That clarifies that RPA does not use machine learning.

 - Is UiPath AI?